Littletonconnor/dot-files/README.md

 - function - A file with handy functions.
 - private - This is a user specific file, useful for themes and other things.
 - work - A file not checked into git.
 This is a good place to put any work specific aliases, or commands you use on a day to day.

+## tmux

+I sometimes use tmux.
+The dot-files associated to my tmux setup are located within the `tmux` directory and setup some simple but nice defaults.

+## vscode

+I use vscode as my main editor.
+This directory contains the settings and keybinding I use so I can easily copy paste them over when I need to.